munki/munki-pkg/README.md

 **About stapling**

-`munki-pkg` basically does following:
+`munkipkg` basically does following:

 1. Uploads the package to Apple notary service using `xcrun notarytool submit --output-format plist build/munki_kickstart.pkg --apple-id "john.appleseed@apple.com" --team-id ABCDEF12345 --password "@keychain:AC_PASSWORD"`
 2. Checks periodically state of notarization process using `xcrun notarytool info <UUID> --output-format plist --apple-id "john.appleseed@apple.com" --team-id ABCDEF12345 --password "@keychain:AC_PASSWORD"`
-3. If notarization was successful `munki-pkg` staples the package using `xcrun stapler staple munki_kickstart.pkg`
+3. If notarization was successful `munkipkg` staples the package using `xcrun stapler staple munki_kickstart.pkg`

 There is a time delay between successful upload of a signed package to the notary service and notarization result from the service.
-`munki-pkg` checks multiple times if notarization process is done.
+`munkipkg` checks multiple times if notarization process is done.
 There is sleep period between each try.
 Sleep period starts at 5 seconds and increases by increments of 5 (5s, 10s, 10s, etc.).
-With `staple_timeout` parameter you can specify timeout in seconds (**default: 300 seconds**) after which `munki-pkg` gives up.
+With `staple_timeout` parameter you can specify timeout in seconds (**default: 300 seconds**) after which `munkipkg` gives up.

 ### Additional options